-(Reuters) -At least 20 people were injured on Wednesday after a drone launched from Yemen hit Israel’s Red Sea resort city of Eilat on the border with Jordan and Egypt, the Israeli national ambulance service Magen David Adom said.
-It said two people were seriously injured while others sustained medium to light injuries.
-The Israeli […]
+(Reuters) -At least 20 people were injured on Wednesday after a drone launched from Yemen hit a hotel in Israel’s Red Sea resort city of Eilat on the border with Jordan and Egypt, the Israeli national ambulance service Magen David Adom said.
+It said two people were seriously injured while others sustained medium to light […]

 World